Here are seven things to consider as you take your journey, to make your meditation as delicious and rewarding to you as it can be.

 Five minutes, absorbed in a loving moment with yourself and life can be all it takes.

 Cloud watching.
 Letting your mind drift, unfettered.
 Cherishing a few feel-good breaths – big inhalations, relaxing sighs.
-Eating a few squares of dark chocolate slowly, luxuriating in texture, flavour and the awakening of your pleasure centers.
 Having your favorite daydream.
 Pausing to really listen to a song that stirs you deeply.

 A series of spontaneous meditative moments arising during the day can be as deeply nourishing – if not more so – than one long session.